 Challenge #3: Know which services are taxable

 Many states use a True Object Test to determine whether the product or the service is taxable.
 The True Object Test applies to the physical items included in the price of the service sold.
-If the main purpose of a transaction (the true object) is to receive services, then even if acquisition of tangible property results, the transaction is usually not taxable according to the True Object Test, However, if the True Object of the transaction is the acquisition of tangible property, then the entire transaction may be taxable.
+If the main purpose of a transaction (the true object) is to receive services, then even if acquisition of tangible property results, the transaction is usually not taxable according to the True Object Test.
+However, if the True Object of the transaction is the acquisition of tangible property, the entire transaction may be taxable.

 Challenge #4: Finding the right sales tax rate to charge customers

-Survival Tactic: Don't rely on ZIP codes to determine the right rate.
+Survival Tactic: Don’t rely on ZIP codes to determine the right rate.
 Learn more about rates with Avalara’s free online tool.

 Don’t make assumptions about geography.
 Many businesses make the mistake of searching for the correct sales tax rate by using ZIP codes, which is similar to using a 1980s map to find a 2010 housing development.
 Unfortunately, taxing jurisdictions do not follow ZIP codes.
 Individual counties and municipalities can levy sales tax in addition to state sales tax, and sometimes tax rates can vary within an individual ZIP code.
-Geospatial mapping, on the other hand, can pinpoint each location against each relevant taxing jurisdiction.
+Geospatial mapping, on the other hand, pinpoints each location against each relevant taxing jurisdiction.

 Challenge #5: Tracking sales tax holidays

 Survival Tactic: Understand tax holidays in each state into which you sell.
 Use Avalara’s Sales Tax Holidays Across the U.S. as your guide.

 Challenge #6: Managing exemption certificates

 Survival Tactic: Know which transactions are exempt from sales tax and how to manage certificates effectively.
 Use Avalara’s free CertExpress product to manage exemption certificate data.

 Not all customers are required to pay sales tax.
 Depending on the rules in your taxing jurisdiction, certain businesses and individuals may be exempt from sales tax.
 It is incumbent on the vendor (you!) to collect and keep on file a valid exemption certificate for each business, organization, or individual with an exemption.
 It is also up to you to ensure that exemption certificates are valid for each sales transaction.
 This requires your business to keep a copy of each exemption certificate and ensure that they are renewed when they expire.
 A database or spreadsheet of exemption certificates should be easily accessible for easier accounting.
-The best solutions tie directly into your point-of-sale system, making it simple to verify that exemption certificates are current, valid and on file.
-When audited, businesses that manage large numbers of exemption certificates often find it difficult to link specific certificates with specific transactions--in other words, to prove that tax was not due on a particular sale.
+The best solutions tie directly into your financial system, making it simple to verify that exemption certificates are current, valid and on file.
+When audited, businesses that manage large numbers of exemption certificates often find it difficult to link specific certificates with specific transactions–in other words, to prove that tax was not due on a particular sale.
 Certificates also expire or may be invalid, potentially leaving the selling business liable for paying uncollected tax.

 Challenge #7: Identifying registration and remittance processes for each state